 And don’t forget to allow clients to book services online.
 Consumers are lazy, and we often don’t want to call to schedule an appointment.
 Make sure your website allows clients to book anything from a spa pedicure to a hair color consultation online—and make it easy!
 No one wants to jump through hoops to book a haircut.

 Make sure you’re active on social media as well.
-One of the first things people will do when looking for a new salon is look for photos of your work on Facebook and Instagram, so update your social pages and profiles often.
+One of the first things people do while they are searching for a new salon is look through photos of your work on Facebook and Instagram, so update your social pages and profiles often.

-3. Your best target market may be households with children since they spend 34 to 38 percent more than average.
+3. Your best target market may be women since they spend the most money on salon services on average.